 CMR imaging is non-invasive and allows for the evaluation of heart and vascular function using a single modality and without the risks associated with ionizing radiation or X-ray dye.
 High-field CMR imaging can be described as a “one-stop shop” for the comprehensive analysis, including severity and prognosis, of virtually any form of cardiovascular disease.

 Echocardiography is now considered as important to office cardiology evaluations as electrocardiography has been for the past three decades.
-The USC Division of Cardiovascular Medicine has very active, state-of-the-art echocardiography laboratories both at USC University Hospital and the LAC+USC Medical Center.
+The USC Division of Cardiovascular Medicine has very active, state-of-the-art echocardiography laboratories both at USC University Hospital and the Los Angeles General Medical Center.
 Many referring community physicians rely on the sophisticated echocardiogram assessments our cardiology experts provide.

 Transthoracic echocardiogram (TTE): A transthoracic echocardiogram is essentially an ultrasound of the heart.
 During a TTE, a transducer wand is moved over the skin of the chest, taking images of the heart through the chest wall.
 This allows for the comprehensive evaluation of heart condition and function and for assessment of tumors, ischemia (inadequate blood flow), and viability.
 The stress echocardiogram, which combines a treadmill stress test and a transthoracic echocardiogram, is an indispensable tool for ischemia analysis.